feathersjs/feathers/docs/api/koa.md

 import { feathers } from '@feathersjs/feathers'
 import { koa, errorHandler, bodyParser, rest } from '@feathersjs/koa'

-// Create an app that is a Feathers AND Express application const app = koa(feathers())
+const app = koa(feathers())

 app.use(errorHandler())